AJ-RR/Ajay-JunkYardVGPU/README.md

 export CXX=/usr/bin/g++
 ```

 ## Running Kumquat Media Server and Client Interface on pmOS

 1. After installing the dependencies above you should be able to run the server and client interface without much modification!
 2. Consider using a tool such as tmux to have two terminals open at the same time or just open two separate ssh windows -- one will be the server terminal and one will be the client.
 3. In the server window `cd crosvm/rutabaga_gfx/kumquat/server` then `sudo ./target/debug/kumquat` and you should see the server instance start.
-4. Switch to your other terminal and we need to set the below env variables to start the guest interface:
+4. Switch to your other terminal and we need to set the below env variables to start the client interface:
    ```
    export MESA_LOADER_DRIVER_OVERRIDE=zink
    export VIRTGPU_KUMQUAT=1